arushikhokhar/Object-Tracking-with-Robotic-Navigation/README.md

 3. **Proportional-Derivative Control (PD-Control)**:
    - An advanced control algorithm that improves upon P-Control by adding a derivative term.
 This term accounts for the rate of change of the error, allowing for smoother and more responsive tracking, reducing oscillations and improving stability.

+4. **Obstacle Avoidance with Target Following**:
+   - An algorithm to use the robot's LIDAR data to avoid obstacles while following the target.
+The robot follows a target but simultaneously avoids obstacles.
+Recovery and obstacle avoidance mechanisms have been implemented.
 ### System Architecture

 The system is composed of several ROS nodes: